Chris Chiozza: Brooklyn Nets (2020–2021)

 On January 4, 2020, the Brooklyn Nets signed Chiozza to a two-way contract.
 On December 1, Chiozza re-signed with the Nets.
 He was waived at the conclusion of training camp, but was then re-signed on December 22.

 Golden State Warriors (2021–2022)

 On August 14, 2021, the Golden State Warriors signed Chiozza to a two-way contract.
-On June 16, 2022, Chiozza won the 2022 NBA Finals with the Golden State Warriors of the NBA.
+On June 16, 2022, Chiozza won the 2022 NBA Finals with the Golden State Warriors of the NBA., receiving his championship ring on July 19, 2023 at the Warriors practice facility.

-Long Island Nets (2022–present)
+Long Island Nets (2022–2023)

 On September 16, 2022, Chiozza signed with the Brooklyn Nets, who waived him at the end of training camp.
 On November 4, 2022, Chiozza was named to the opening night roster for the Long Island Nets.

+At the end of the 2022-2023 season, he was named to the USBasket.com All NBA G League Third Team.

+UCAM Murcia (2023)

+On April 4, 2023, Chiozza signed with UCAM Murcia of the Liga ACB.

+Baskonia Vitoria-Gasteiz (2024)

+On November 1, 2023, he signed with Baskonia Vitoria-Gasteiz of the Liga ACB.

+Valencia Basket (2024)

+On June 25, 2024, he signed with Valencia Basket of Liga ACB.

+Manisa Basket (2024–2025)

+On October 28, 2024, he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

+Karşıyaka Basket (2025–present)

+On August 13, 2025, Chiozza signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 National team career

 On February 12, 2019, it was announced that Chiozza was included in FIBA Basketball World Cup qualifying training camp roster for Team USA by the USA Basketball.
+However, he did not play due to injury.
+He was named to the roster again for the 2023 FIBA Basketball World Cup Americas qualifiers, averaging 3.5 points, 4 rebounds, and 5.5 assists in two contests.